craftcms/docs/docs/4.x/element-queries.md

 #### Querying with Custom Fields

-In addition to native query parameters, Craft automatically injects a methods for each of your [custom fields](./fields.md).
+In addition to native query parameters, Craft automatically injects methods for each of your [custom fields](./fields.md).

 For example, if we wanted to find entries in a _Cars_ section with a specific paint color stored in a [dropdown](./dropdown-fields.md) field, we could perform this query: